 Another Chance.
 A Fresh Start.
 Across the state, Dismas of Vermont homes provide shelter and support to men and women making the difficult transition from incarceration to new lives.
 Join us in our mission of reconciling prisoners to society and society to prisoners.
 Create a more just, safe, and productive Vermont.

-Dismas Residents Successfully Transitioned Back To Their Communities and Did Not Return To Jail (2021)
+Of Dismas Residents Successfully Transitioned Back To Their Communities (2022)

 Dismas House can be described as a “family-like” community, with structured and supportive daily rhythms in our transitional homes.
 There is a spirit of openness and participation in consensus decision-making by all members of the Dismas community.
 Students, international volunteers, and former prisoners live together and share weekday dinners with staff and volunteer cooks from the broader community.